NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 - The object of the `OpenRelTable` class must be declared **after** the objects of the Physical Layer and the Buffer Layer to ensure that the main memory is properly set up before the constructor initializes cache memory.
 - This function should be called at the **beginning** of the session.
+- All the relation and attribute cache entries need to be dynamically allocated using `malloc`

 :::